gfrangias/Cloud-Fog-Computing-2022/README.md

 Notification items are created automatically when a change is made on a product and they are personalized to every subscribed user to that product.

 ## Services
+The project is created using Docker and each service is inside a container.
+All the containers and subsequent services are described in the file [docker-compose.yml](docker-compose.yml).
+Inside the Docker environment exists an Ingress network where every container/service has its own static IP.
 ![](architecture_diagram.png)